ruiguerreiro79/menu-image/readme.txt

 ### 2.9.7 ###
 * Fix - Fix Issue with display title above and below
+* Improvment - Update Freemius SDK to 2.4.0.1

 ### 2.9.6 ###
 * Fix - Fix compatibility issue with WordPress 5.4.
+* New - New filter for the Menu Image positions.

 ### 2.9.5 ###
 * Fix - Remove unnecessary filter.